rdegges/rdegges-blog/articles/2011/i-want-to-be-a-renaissance-man.md

     equipment.
 -   **Video Games.**  When my family got our first computer system, it was preloaded with [Wolfenstein 3D][], Tyrant, and several other games.
 I was immediately addicted to them.
-My brother and I would go to extrodinary lengths to extend our daily computer time beyond the 1 hour my parents alloted to us, and we would eventually dominate both games, and unlock all the fun cheat codes.
+My brother and I would go to extraordinary lengths to extend our daily computer time beyond the 1 hour my parents alloted to us, and we would eventually dominate both games, and unlock all the fun cheat codes.
 And don't even get me started on Diablo II and